cetmix/cetmix-tower/cetmix_tower_server/readme/CONFIGURE.md

 ## Configure a File

-**Cetmix Tower** is using SFTP protocol for file transfer operations.
+[Cetmix Tower](https://cetmix.com/tower) is using SFTP protocol for file transfer operations.
 Based on initial file location following file sources are available:

 - Server.
-These are files that are initially located on remote server and are fetched to **Cetmix Tower**.
+These are files that are initially located on remote server and are fetched to [Cetmix Tower](https://cetmix.com/tower).
 For example log files.

 - Tower.
-These are files that are initially formed in **Cetmix Tower** and are uploaded to remote server.
+These are files that are initially formed in [Cetmix Tower](https://cetmix.com/tower) and are uploaded to remote server.
 For example configuration files.
 Such files are rendered using variables and can be created and managed using file templates.

 To create a new file go to `Cetmix Tower/Files/Files` click `Create` and put values in the fields: